20 Drawbacks to Living in an RV Full Time

-If you adhere to a particular diet such as vegan or gluten free or use certain supplement, you may need to order some products online and have them shipped to you.
+If you adhere to a particular diet such as vegan or gluten-free or use certain supplements, you may need to order some products online and have them shipped to you.
 Finding international products as well as a good selection of fresh fruits and vegetables can also be a challenge, especially in rural areas.

 7. Finding Places to Park

-One of the biggest challenges faced by full time RVers right now is that because more people than ever before are living and traveling in RV's, it has become very difficult to find affordable places to park, especially in the more “desirable” locations (places with good weather or near popular tourist destinations).
+One of the biggest challenges faced by full time RVers right now is that because more people than ever before are living and traveling in RVs, it has become very difficult to find affordable places to park.
+This is especially true in the more “desirable” locations—places with good weather or near popular tourist destinations.

 The better RV parks in popular RV destinations are often booked out months in advance for their nightly spots and have long waiting lists for their month-to-month spots, making it difficult for nomads to relocate spontaneously.

 This is a problem I anticipate will get worse before it gets better, but it also presents a business opportunity for people to build or campgrounds, convert unused land to RV parking spots, or renovate mobile home parks!